lifechurch/k8s-deploy-helper/README.md

 [![Docker Repository on Quay](https://quay.io/repository/lifechurch/k8s-deploy-helper/status "Docker Repository on Quay")](https://quay.io/repository/lifechurch/k8s-deploy-helper)

 # Description
-k8s-deploy-helper is a tool to help build and deploy containerized applications into Kubernetes using GitLab CI along with templated manifest files.
+k8s-deploy-helper (KDH) is a tool to help build and deploy containerized applications into Kubernetes using GitLab CI along with templated manifest files.
 Major features include:

 * Automated Kubernetes Secret Management using GitLab's UI.
-Version 3.0 can automatically insert secrets into Kubernetes manifests and Dockerfiles to lessen manual work.
+Version 3.0.0 can automatically insert secrets into Kubernetes manifests and Dockerfiles to lessen manual work.
+* Build via Heroku buildpacks or via Dockerfiles starting in 3.1.0.
 * Automated canary deployments.
-Dynamic creation is included in version 3.0.
+Dynamic creation is included in version 3.0.0.
 * Automated review app deployments.
+* Automated deployment of applications using Heroku Procfile in 3.1.0.
 * Deployment notifications to New Relic, Datadog and Slack.
 * Templated manifest deployments to Kubernetes living in the same repo as the code, giving developers more control.
 * Uses [kubeval](https://github.com/garethr/kubeval) to evaluate manifest yaml before any are deployed.